ailich/GLCMTextures/README.md

 ## Install and Load Package

+If you don’t already have devtools installed, use the code `install.packages("devtools")`

-To install the package use the code devtools::install\_github(“ailich/GLCMTextures”)
+Then to install this package use the code `devtools::install_github("ailich/GLCMTextures")`

 ``` r
 library(raster) #Load raster package